 It’s not fun when I’m beating myself up.
 It’s worse than not fun.
 It’s like a form of hell.
 There’s nothing more that I can do to make something go faster apart from harming myself by losing balance in my life, by sleeping less, by spending less time with my wife, by forfeiting this therapeutic writing practice, or by allowing all kinds of stressful personal tasks to accumulate.
 I also know that none of the ways of trying to force a difficult project to move faster actually make it move faster.
 Even though I know that those sacrificial approaches only slow things down, I often feel compelled to keep trying them.

-There are many reasons that I left my highly-paid engineering job back in 2007 to get a Ph.D. in clinical psychology including that I was isolated, with very few social connections.
+There are many reasons that I left my highly-paid engineering job back in 2007 to get a Ph.D. in clinical psychology, including that I was isolated, with very few social connections.
 I was working from home in the UK, recently separated and then divorced from my first wife, and unable to spend much time with my young son.
 In my mind, I had failed as a husband and as a father.
 Having moved back to the UK in an attempt to keep my family intact, my role at work had gradually shifted from being a manager and leader of a large new architectural re-design back to that of an individual contributor.
-I had been through an experience of de-motivational management practices, which I now suspect my body orchestrated its own escape from by breaking an ankle.
+I had been through an experience of demotivational management practices from which, I now suspect, my body orchestrated its own escape, by breaking an ankle.
 Those broken bones had left me incapacitated, and unable to work, for months.

 These external circumstances nurtured a slightly different flavor of my impostor syndrome.
 I was specifying low-level tests for a large and complex unit that I had birthed, a unit that a team of dozens of people had then built.
 Because of my mental state, and because of my circumstances, I felt disinterested in what I was doing, finding it hard to gain the traction of curiosity.
 I felt that I wasn’t adding as much value as I could.
 During my annual reviews, I had always been told that I was a “top performer.”
 In those days, employees were rated on a scale of one to four, and I was a “one,” meaning that I was in some very high percentile of performers, maybe even the top 5%.
 (I now don’t remember exactly what being ranked “one” meant.)
 Even during this period of final exhaustion, I was still, amazingly, rated a “top performer.”
 Writing that now, I feel sick.
 There’s something that I hate about being raised above others.
 Why should I be ranked against the very people that I’m supposed to collaborate with.
 These are my friends.
 Why does it have to be a competition?
 I’m crying now as I write this.
 Yeah, I’m a fucking “winner,” and I don’t want to be a winner if it means that it’s just me standing alone, with my team considered beneath me or somehow less than me.